karimdahoumane/wired_beauty_groupe_8/README.md

 The project will be up and running.
 Refer to the following endpoints to know which one is associated to which tech stack.
 Don't forget to create an admin user and a regular user by going to the Strapi endpoint.

 Very important: you'll want to enable the access to articles to unauthenticated users: to do so, go to ```http://localhost:1337/admin/settings/users-permissions/roles```, go to the Public role and check the `find` and `findone` permissions on Articles and Categories, and save.
+Repeat the same step for the Authenticated role.

 ## Tech Stack (français)